wth-mvp-s/LT/az900/reals/n0-25_reals.md

 - [ ] Free
 - [ ] Shared

 #### Q8.
 You are planning to migrate a company to Azure.
 Each of the companyג€™s numerous divisions will have an administrator in place to manage the Azure resources used by their respective division.
 You want to make sure that the Azure deployment you employ allows for Azure to be segmented for the divisions, while keeping administrative effort to a minimum.
-Solution: You plan to make use of several Azure Active Directory (Azure AD) directories.
+Solution: You plan to make use of SEVERAL Azure Active Directory (Azure AD) directories.
 Does the solution meet the goal?

 - [ ] Yes
 - [x] No